Picovoice/porcupine/README.md

 ## Creating Keyword Files

 Porcupine enables developers to build models for any wake word.
 This is done using Porcupine's optimizer utility.
-It finds optimal model hyper-parameters for a given hotword and stores these parameters in a, so-called, keyword file.
+It finds optimal model hyper-parameters for a given hotword and stores these parameters in a keyword file.
 You could create your own keyword file using the [Porcupine's optimizer](/tools/optimizer) from the command line

 ```bash